 - Show an understanding of opportunities in the field of communication.

 - Use current technology related to the communication field.

 Summary of Student Learning Outcomes

-During the 2015-16 academic year, the Communication faculty formally assessed the student learning outcomes summarized in the attached annual report.
+During the 2016-17 academic year, the Communication faculty formally assessed the student learning outcomes summarized in the annual program assessment report.
 Additional details can be found in department assessment records.